 Hepatitis B is spread sexually and through needles and blood.
 It is recommended for visitors who are likely to have sex with a new partner, get a tattoo or piercing, or have a medical procedure.

 Rabies is found in dogs and other animals in Egypt.
 Visitors who are likely to come into contact with animals should have a rabies vaccine.
-This could be travelers who do outdoor activities, children (as they are more likely to play with animals), or people going to Egypt for longer periods (a visa for Egypt allows 30 days in the country).
+This could be travelers who do outdoor activities, children (as they are more likely to play with animals), or people going to Egypt for longer periods (a visa for Egypt allows 30-day stays in the country).
 Your doctor will be able to advise you if you need it.

 Malaria is not present in Egypt so there is no need for any type of medication.